 There are some disadvantages to know:

 - You may not be able to invest your money in other ways.
 It’s easy to get a one-track-mind about financial decisions, isn’t it?
+This idea points back to the previous disadvantages of a 15-year mortgage.
+Chiefly, the extra money you may not have.
 Even if a 15-year mortgage sounds great to you right now, it’s important to look at your financial decisions as a whole.
 If you have other financial goals, you’ll want to make sure that you are not using all of your money on your mortgage each month.
 For example, if you want to put money into stocks or other investments, you might not be able to do so.
 Spending more of your income on your mortgage also means that you’ll have less money left for savings.

 Best Mortgage Lenders for a 15-Year Loan

-If you’re hooked in a 15-year mortgage loan, then it’s time to start looking at the best mortgage lenders.
+If you’re committed to the concept of a 15-year mortgage loan, then it’s time to start looking at the best mortgage lenders.
 You’ll find that most lenders probably offer a 15-year fixed-rate mortgage loan.
 But the right lender for you will depend on a number of factors, so it’s important to choose and compare a select few.

 Here are some of our recommended lenders for 15-year mortgage loans: